 The actuarial education program in Australia is made up of three parts, the Foundation Program, the Actuary Program and the Fellowship Program.

 The Foundation Program can be completed by:

-- studying an undergraduate actuarial degree at one of eight accredited universities seven in Australia and one in New Zealand;
+- Studying an undergraduate actuarial degree at one of eight accredited universities seven in Australia and one in New Zealand;

-- distance examination through the Institute and Faculty of Actuaries in the UK; or
+- Distance study through sitting the Institute and Faculty of Actuaries UK examinations offered through the Actuaries Institute; or

-The Associateship Program is an innovative means for learning how to apply actuarial skills to a range of problems in commercial and business environments.
-This program is taught by the accredited universities with the other two being delivered by the Actuaries Institute in an online environment.
+The Actuary Program teaches you how to apply your technical actuarial skills to a range of problems across different business environments.
+Two subjects in this program are taught by the accredited universities with the other two being delivered by the Actuaries Institute in an online environment.

-The Fellowship Program is offered by distance through the Actuaries Institute.
-It builds on the Foundation and Associateship Programs, where students learn concepts, processes and technical skills.
-The Fellowship Program teaches students how to apply those skills and complete studies in specialist areas of practice.
+The Fellowship Program is offered online through the Actuaries Institute.
+It builds on the Foundation and Actuary Programs, and teaches students how to apply their skills and complete studies in specialist areas of practice.